FROM PATIENT TO PRACTITIONER

 Find the Root Cause

 Pain is very often a symptom, not the source.
-Like detectives, we work to trace compensatory patterns back to their origin, often an old injury or scar, to address the root of the issue for lasting, bodywide relief.
+Like detectives, we trace compensatory patterns back to their origin, often an old injury or scar, to address the root of the issue for lasting, bodywide relief.

 Gentle Work, Profound Results